 Total Slack: It is the amount of time an activity can delay except delaying the deadline of the project.
 “Slack” or “Float” also means total slack.

-- How to Calculate Percentage of Time in Excel (4 Suitable Examples)
+- How to Calculate Cycle Time in Excel

-- How to Calculate Time Difference Between AM and PM in Excel
+- How to Calculate Turnaround Time in Excel

-- How to Calculate Billable Hours in Excel (4 Effective Ways)
+- How to Calculate Average Handling Time in Excel

-- How to Subtract Minutes from Time in Excel (7 Methods)
+- How to Calculate Average Response Time in Excel

 - How to Calculate Average Turnaround Time in Excel